DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

 ### 🧪 Ph.D.
 Research

 **Thesis title:**
-*Contributions to the automated assessment of ICT systems compliance with privacy and data protection requirements*
+*Contributions to the Automated Assessment of Mobile Applications’ Compliance with Privacy and Data Protection Requirements*

 My research addresses three key layers of analysis in mobile privacy: